ruathudo/Attendance-autocheck/System Requirements.md

 - Course.addStudent(): add new student to the course
 - Course.delStudent(): remove student from the course
+- Course.addClass(): add new class to the course
+- Course.delClass(): remove class from the course
 - Course.save(): save all information for the course

 - Class.getRoom() : get class room